/

 It looks at products like washing machines, computers, lighting – and heat pumps!

 The EU sets specific requirements for different product groups.
-These requirements cover areas like energy efficiency as well as use of water, pollution, recyclability.
+These requirements cover areas like energy efficiency as well as sound levels and efficient use of materials including spare parts for repair.
 Products that don’t meet them cannot be sold in the EU.

 Ecodesign goes hand in hand with the EU’s energy labelling system – which shows how energy efficient a product on the EU market actually is.